alivanz/go-simd/README.md

 # SIMD Implementation for ARM NEON in Golang

-This repository provides a collection of SIMD (Single Instruction, Multiple Data) implementations specifically designed for ARM NEON architecture in Golang.
-SIMD allows parallel processing of data using the same instruction applied to multiple data elements, resulting in significant performance improvements for certain types of algorithms.
+This repository contains an implementation of SIMD (Single Instruction, Multiple Data) operations in Go, specifically targeting ARM NEON architecture.
+The goal is to provide optimized parallel processing capabilities for certain computational tasks.

 ## Future Plans